php-fig/fig-standards/proposed/event-dispatcher.md

 A Notifier

 * MAY call relevant Listeners in any order it wishes.
-* MAY delay calling listeners until some later point, such as using a queue system.
+* MAY delay calling Listeners until some later point, such as using a queue system.
 * MAY call multiple Listeners concurrently (such as in an asynchronous system or a queue system with multiple worker processes).

 An Emitter calling a Notifier MUST NOT assume that any listeners have fired yet by the time the Notifier has returned.